 Congress sent Corwin’s amendment to each state legislature for consideration.
 The Ohio General Assembly ratified the Corwin Amendment on May 31, 1861, but by that time the Civil War had erupted.
 On January 10, 1862, Maryland’s General Assembly became the only other state legislature to ratify the amendment.
 A little over one month later, on February 14, a constitutional convention in Illinois endorsed the Corwin Amendment, but because the process specified ratification by state legislatures, the Illinois approval was meaningless.
 With the advent of war, the intent of the amendment was moot.
 Authorities largely forgot about the ratification process in 1864 when Rhode Island Senator Henry B. Anthony introduced a proposal to revive it.
 Anthony’s resolution went to the Senate Judiciary Committee for consideration.
 On March 31, the Ohio General Assembly rescinded its ratification of the Corwin Amendment.
 On May 11, the Judiciary Committee discharged Anthony’s resolution, but the full Senate never acted upon the measure.
 Technically, the proposed amendment is still pending before the state legislatures for ratification.

 U.S. Minister to Mexico

 Shortly after President Lincoln’s inauguration, Corwin resigned his Congressional seat to accept an appointment as U.S. Minister to Mexico.
 In that capacity, he was successful in maintaining friendly relations between the two nations throughout the Civil War despite the disruptive efforts of the Confederacy.

-In 1864, Corwin resigned his post and settled in Washington, D.C. to practice law.
-He died there of a stroke on December 18, 1865, at the age of sixty-nine.
+In 1864, Corwin resigned from his post and settled in Washington, DC to practice law.
+He died there of a stroke on December 18, 1865, at age sixty-nine.
 Corwin is buried in Lebanon Cemetery, Lebanon, Ohio.